jaehwan-c/jaehwan-c.github.io/_posts/2023-07-02-Visual Transformer.md

 The transformer also uses $D$, the constant latent vector size, through all of its layer.

 Another noteworthy feature is token in front of embedding.
-Just as [class] token in BERT, the trainable embedding batch $z^0_0$ is added, whose state at the output of the Transformer encoder $z^0_L$ serves as the image representation $\bold{y}$.
+Just as [class] token in BERT, the trainable embedding batch $z^0_0$ is added, whose state at the output of the Transformer encoder $z^0_L$ serves as the image representation $y$.
 The classification head is attached for pre-training and fine-tuning.
 In addition, Positional embedding is added for identifying the position of patch embedding.

 The repetition is done for $L$ times.